eurdye/horsesim/README.md

 # DEAD HORSE
 A text adventure written in Python using Flask.

-DEAD HORSE is a "spiritual" sequel to my 2014 student game *Horse Simulator*.
+DEAD HORSE is a spiritual sequel to my 2014 student game *Horse Simulator*.
 DEAD HORSE is designed to be played in browser and should look fine at resolutions between 720p and 4K.

 ### Features
 * Exhilarating command line gameplay